 Depending on the lender you choose to work with, the costs of refinancing can easily be thousands of dollars.

-In addition to the monetary cost, the process of refinancing can be time consuming and paperwork intensive.
-With that, you should consider your time costs when considering refinancing.
+In addition to the monetary cost, the process of refinancing can be time-consuming and paperwork intensive.
 Don’t move forward unless you are willing to commit several hours to this process.

 As you shop around, compare interest rates and loan terms across lenders.
 Pay close attention to any fees associated with your loan.
 Otherwise, you could be in for an unpleasant surprise later on.